PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Introduction

 Three-dimensional morphological data lie at the heart of comparative biology, paleontology, and evolutionary developmental biology~\cite{cunningham2014virtual, davies2017open, klingenberg2010evolution}.
 The advent of high-resolution micro-computed tomography ($\mu$CT) has made it possible to digitize biological specimens as dense 3D surface meshes~\cite{keklikoglou2019micro}, allowing quantitative morphometric analyses at unprecedented geometric detail~\cite{bardua2019practical}.
 However, morphological datasets remain remarkably small by the standards of modern machine learning: a typical study encompasses tens to at most a few hundred specimens, limited by the availability of museum material~\cite{mulqueeney2024many}, the cost of scanning, and labor-intensive segmentation and quality control.

 This data scarcity poses a fundamental obstacle for deep generative modeling.
-State-of-the-art generative frameworks, such as variational autoencoders~\cite{kingma2014auto}, generative adversarial networks~\cite{goodfellow2020generative}, denoising diffusion probabilistic models (DDPM)~\cite{ho2020denoising}, and flow matching~\cite{lipman2022flow}, have demonstrated extraordinary results on images and 3D shapes, but invariably assume access to thousands to millions of training examples.
-When naively applied to scientific datasets with only a few hundred or even fewer samples, these models either diverge during training, collapse to trivial point estimates, or memorize the training set~\cite{van2021memorization}, outcomes that are not merely unhelpful but potentially scientifically misleading~\cite{zhang2021understanding}.
-Beyond data volume, biological morphology introduces a structural constraint absent from conventional generative settings, phylogenetic coherence~\cite{felsenstein1985phylogenies}, in which species are connected by an evolutionary tree that constrains their morphological similarity.
+State-of-the-art generative frameworks, such as variational autoencoders~\cite{kingma2014auto}, generative adversarial networks~\cite{goodfellow2020generative}, denoising diffusion probabilistic models (DDPM)~\cite{ho2020denoising}, and flow matching~\cite{lipman2022flow}, have demonstrated extraordinary results on images and 3D shapes, but invariably assume access to thousands to millions of training samples.
+When naively applied to scientific datasets with only a few hundred or even fewer samples, these models either diverge during training, collapse to trivial point estimates, or memorize the training set~\cite{van2021memorization}, yielding not merely unhelpful but potentially scientifically misleading outcomes~\cite{zhang2021understanding}.
+Beyond data volume, biological morphology introduces a structural constraint absent from conventional generative settings, phylogenetic coherence~\cite{felsenstein1985phylogenies}, in which species are connected by an evolutionary tree constraining their morphological similarity.
 Any generative model intended for biological applications must respect this phylogenetic structure, which reflects the fundamental process of descent with modification and is indispensable for applications such as ancestral state reconstruction.